Launceston, Tasmania: History

 The first inhabitants of the area of Launceston were largely nomadic Aboriginal Tasmanians believed to have been part of the Northern Midlands Nations.
 Three Nations made up the area around so called Launceston, the Stoney Creek Nation, Tyerenotepanner; Panninher and Lettermairrener.

-The first white explorers did not arrive until 1798, when George Bass and Matthew Flinders were sent to explore the possibility that there was a strait between Australia and Van Diemen's Land (now Tasmania).
-They originally landed in Port Dalrymple (the mouth of the Tamar River), 40 km to the north-west of Launceston.
+The first White explorers arrived in 1798, when George Bass and Matthew Flinders were sent to explore the possibility that there was a strait between Australia and Van Diemen's Land, now Tasmania.
+They originally landed in Port Dalrymple at the mouth of the Tamar River, 40 km to the north-west of Launceston.

 The first significant colonial settlement in the region dates from 1804, when the commandant of the colonial garrison.
 Lt.
 Col. William Paterson, and his men set up a camp on the current site of George Town.
-A few weeks later, the settlement was moved across the river to York Town, and a year later was moved to its definitive position where Launceston stands.
+A few weeks later, the settlement was moved across the river to York Town.
+In 1805, they moved to where Launceston stands.

-Initially, the settlement was called Patersonia; however, Paterson later changed the name to Launceston in honour of the New South Wales Governor Captain Philip Gidley King, who was born in Launceston, Cornwall.
+Initially, the settlement was called Patersonia.
+Paterson later changed the name to Launceston in honour of the New South Wales Governor Captain Philip Gidley King, who was born in Launceston, Cornwall.
 The name still survives in the tiny hamlet of Patersonia 18 km north-east of Launceston.
 Paterson himself also served as Lieutenant-Governor of northern Van Diemen's Land from 1804 to 1808.

 The geographical area in which Launceston is now located was previously occupied by the Aboriginal Tasmanian Letteremairrener people.
 The Letteremairrener country encompasses most of the Tamar Valley region.
 In 1804, reports from early European voyagers describe a number of Letteremairrener camps, consisting of up to ten bark huts located on either side of the Tamar River.
 Extensive archeological evidence suggests that occupation and usage of the Tamar basin can be dated from at least 7,000 years ago, although it was likely used as long as 35,000 years ago.

 The Letteremairrener, as seasonal hunter-gatherers, spent the winter months near George Town and the summer months residing on Ben Lomond, before returning to the banks of the Tamar River for the mutton-bird season.
 Campbell Macknight characterizes early colonial contact with the Letteremairrener people as a mixture of fear, curiosity and aggression.

 After several aggressive encounters prompted by bands of Letteremairrener in 1806, most likely as revenge for the colonists trespassing and hunting on their land without permission, Colonel William Patterson, in charge of the new settlement in Launceston, led a series of putative skirmishes that were ostensibly continued by colonists until 1831.
 These conflicts intensified from 1827 until 1831 during the period of the Black War, with genocidal expeditions occurring within the Letteremairrener country and neighbouring areas.